Confluence Post-Upgrade Checks

 After you have completed an upgrade, you should see the following message in the

-If you do not see the line in your log similar to the one above, this means that your upgrade has not completed successfully.
+If you do not see the line in your log similar to the one above, this means that your upgrade may not have completed successfully.
 Please check our Upgrade Troubleshooting documentation to check for a suitable recommendation or fix.
-If there are no errors logged or if none of the errors are referenced in the the Troubleshooting Upgrades documentation, please contact Atlassian Support.

-Below is a recommended list of items to check after completing an upgrade.
+Here's a recommended list of things to check after completing an upgrade